About tualatin valley academy handbells

 Help us grow

-Ring of Fire's extensive travel and energetic ringing style put a lot of wear and tear on the handbell equipment.
+Both Ring of Fire's and TVA Bells’ extensive travel and energetic ringing style put a lot of wear and tear on the handbell equipment.
 Tables, cases, table pad covers, mallets and gloves all need replaced.
 Several bells need repair.
-All of that will cost around $10,000.
-We would also like to someday add more of the big aluminum bells so that more kids can play in each choir.
-Those bells cost $3500-$5500 each, and it would cost about $55,000 for the whole octave.
+All of that will cost around $6,000.
+Our program has grown so much that we now need to purchase more bells so that larger groups can practice at the same time, allowing more students to participate.
+We would like to add more of the big aluminum bells so that more kids can play in each choir.
+Those bells cost $3500-$6000 each, and it would cost about $60,000 for the whole octave.
+We were blessed to purchase an additional 4 octaves of bells used so that two groups can practice at the same time, and now we need to complete the 5-octave set.
+The cost for the remaining bells is about $20,000.

 Also, because we feel music is important to kids' education, our aim is for finances to never be a barrier for a student being in the bell choir.
 We would like to raise some funds to help offset the costs of uniforms, travel expenses, etc.